hardcode-gmbh/docker-101/docker.md

 # What is a Container?

-- LXC relies on Linux Kernel [cgroups](https://en.wikipedia.org/wiki/Cgroups)
-- CGroups allows applications to run in **isolation** of each other, regarding syscalls.
+- CGroups/Namespaces allows applications to run in **isolation** of each other, regarding syscalls.
   - Processes (PIDs)
   - Network (Ports)
   - Filesystem (Mounts)